LMS Year In Review: The top challenges of 2019 and how they’ll impact 2020

 The QR code was the darling of consumer marketing in the 2010s.
 Would it surprise you to learn that it originated — and is being used today — as an internal organizational tool?

 The QR code was originally developed to track parts in the Toyota manufacturing process.
 Today, brilliant franchises are using these codes to allow employees to quickly and easily access relevant learning.
-Chains like Shake Shack and CAVA place QR codes around their restaurants that refer the scanner to the corresponding LMS module, where the employee can learn more about the task at hand.
+Chains like Shake Shack place QR codes around their restaurants that refer the scanner to the corresponding LMS module, where the employee can learn more about the task at hand.

 For restaurants, retailers, and franchises with multi-step training programs, QR codes offer a great way to provide employees access to a version of just-in-time learning.
 The codes allow employees to quickly find information that’s relevant to what they’re doing, like the proper technique for stocking a restaurant fridge or onboarding a new exercise membership client.
 Creative applications could include developing a self-guided portion of a new employee tour, or quickly sending employees to a survey or questionnaire.